 INSPECTIONS, TESTS, ANALYSES, AND ACCEPTANCE CRITERIA [if applicable]

-If ITAAC , include the following text:
+If there are ITAAC related to components being manufactured, designed, or tested; include the following text:

+As required by 10 CFR Part 52, “Licenses, Certifications, and Approvals for Nuclear Power Plants,” ITAAC identified in a licensee’s combined license are necessary and sufficient, when successfully completed, to provide reasonable assurance that the facility has been constructed and will operate in conformity with the combined license, the provisions of the Atomic Energy Act, as amended, and the Commission's rules and regulations.

+During construction, the licensee is responsible for performing all inspections, tests, and analyses and ensuring that the specified acceptance criteria are met.
+However, work performed by vendors to supply components, parts, materials, or services to the facility may impact the ability of the licensee to meet its ITAAC.

 The NRC inspectors identified the following inspections, tests, analyses, and acceptance criteria (ITAAC) related to components being (manufactured, designed, and tested) by (vendor name).
-At the time of the inspection, (vendor name) was involved in (manufacturing/designing/testing) (basic component) for the (design type) reactor design.
+At the time of the inspection, (vendor name) was involved in (manufacturing/designing/testing) (basic component) for the (design type) reactor design being constructed by (licensee’s name).
 For the ITAAC listed below, the NRC inspection team reviewed (Vendor)’s quality assurance controls in the areas of [insert applicable Appendix B criteria].
-The ITAAC design commitment referenced below are for by the NRC staff during ; the listing of these ITAAC does not constitute .
+The ITAAC(s) design commitment referenced below are for reference by the NRC staff during reviews of ITAAC notifications submitted by licensee; the listing of these ITAAC does not constitute closure or verification.
 The NRC inspection team (did not identify any) identified findings associated with the ITAAC identified below.